Oisota/theo-lang/doc/design.md

 It will support mainly a mix of functional and procedural/imperative programming, favoring the functional approach.
 This should be considered when building the standard library and how built-in data structures should operate.

+### Implementation
+I'm thinking that it will be easiest to have the language compile to C source code similar to how Nim works.
+This will make it easy to generate a standalone executable and will allow the language to run anywhere that has a C compiler.

 Design
 ------
 ### Types